supabase-community/supabase-mcp/docs/production.md

 After releasing your app to the world, we recommend creating a development branch for working on new features and bug fixes.

-Using a development branch, you can safely experiment with schema changes while minimising the risk of data loss, downtime, or compatibility issues between your app and production database.
+Using a development branch, you can safely experiment with schema changes while minimizing the risk of data loss, downtime, or compatibility issues between your app and production database.

 ### Create a development branch